guywilson/cloak/README.md

 Building Cloak
 --------------
 Cloak is written in C and I have provided a makefile for Unix/Linux using the gcc compiler (tested on Mac OS).
-Cloak depends on the 3rd party libraries libpng (http://libpng.org) and libgcrypt (https://www.gnupg.org/software/libgcrypt/index.html) (for the encryption and hashing algorithms, part of GPG).
+Cloak depends on the 3rd party libraries libpng (http://libpng.org), libgcrypt (https://www.gnupg.org/software/libgcrypt/index.html) (for the encryption and hashing algorithms, part of GPG), and Gtk4 (for the GUI if built).

-Build cloak using the system make utility, e.g. on Linux/macOs
+Build cloak using the supplied build script, e.g. on Linux/macOs

-    make
+    buildit [to build the command-line only version]

+    buildit --gui [to build the GUI version]

 ![flowers_out.png](flowers_out.png)